aarnphm/aarnphm.github.io/content/_index.md

 While I can't give you a tour of the garden, here are some of the links you can start exploring:

 - [The rusty mailbox](/posts/): collections of either personal or technical [[dump/writing|writing]].
-- [Somewhat of a painted canvas](/dump): Scattered recollection of notes and dreams or whatnot.
+- [An unfinished drawing canvas](/dump): Scattered recollection of notes.
-- [Exploration easel](/dump/projects): List of projects I have built throughout the year!
+- [Past life](/dump/projects): List of projects I have built throughout the year!
-- [The second shelf](/books): books I have read, currently reading, or to be read in near future.
+- [The bookshelf far away](/books): books I have read, currently reading, or to be read in near future.

 If you need anything, please do let me know!